 In conjunction with the Brisbane LGBTIQ Action Group, the council has agreed to fly a rainbow pride flag from City Hall for the first time, while the Story Bridge will again be lit in rainbow colours.

-Brisbane City Councillor Vicki Howard who represents Brisbane’s Central Ward told QNews that she was delighted that Council has reviewed its long standing practice regarding the flying of flags and banners from City Hall and will send a message of inclusiveness.
+Brisbane City Councillor Vicki Howard who represents Brisbane’s Central Ward told QNews that she was delighted that the Council has reviewed its long-standing practice regarding the flying of flags and banners from City Hall and will send a message of inclusiveness.

 11 AM – QUEENS PARK.
 George St, Brisbane CBD (behind Casino)

 Information stalls, support services, HotMale Choir, entertainment, participants writing anti-homo/transphobia messages on whiteboards for social media.

 At 12.30 we walk as a group to nearby City Hall for a memorial ceremony and to view the rainbow flag flying from City Hall flagpole.

 So far three Brisbane City Councillors have confirmed their attendance – Crs Newton, Johnston and Wines.

 5.30 PM – WILSON OUTLOOK RESERVE, Cnr Bowen Tce & Kent St New Farm.

 Group viewing of Story bridge lit in rainbow lights.

 6:30PM BRISBANE PRIDE CHOIR plus a FILM at New Farm Cinemas